makersacademy/chitter-challenge/README.md

 ## Challenges

+- STILL IN PROGRESS
+  - creating functionalities (sign up, sign in)
+  - adding timestamp on the peeps
+  - displaying in reverse chronological order
+- Wrapping database data in program objects
-- Using an Object Relational Mapper as the database interface.
+- Using an Object Relational Mapper as the database interface

 ## How to use